nonconforme/stencil/readme.md

 [![license][npm-license]][npm-license-url]

-# Stencil: A Compiler for Web Components and PWAs
+# StencilFork: A Compiler for Web Components and PWAs with Firefox compatibility

 ```bash
 npm init stencil